hamlog-online/hqsl-ts/README.md

 This is a TypeScript library for parsing, signing, verifying and creating HQSL cards, as used in the HQSL.net card verifier and on [Hamlog.Online](https://hamlog.online/), meant for web use, WebView-based mobile apps, and Node.js.

+The library currently supports the 1.1.0 version of the HQSL standard.

 ## Usage

 ```bash